SantoriniDave.com

 I Only Have 1 Week in Greece, Where Should I Go?

-I would spend 4 days in Santorini and 3 days in one of the less touristy islands.
-Probably Naxos, Milos, or Folegandros.
-(Or if you wanted a few nights to party and dance then Mykonos or Paros.)
+I recommend spending 4 days in Santorini and 3 days on one of the less touristy islands nearby.
+Naxos, Milos, or Folegandros are excellent choices.
+If your goal is to party and dance for a few nights, choose Mykonos or Paros instead.

 I Have 2 Weeks in Greece, Where Should I Go?